Skip to main content

 The feeling of being too tired to get well is a physiological reality driven by the biological cost of chronic stress.

-This is why a can feel like a burden instead of a benefit.
+This is why a wellness program can feel like a burden instead of a benefit.
 It is not a lack of willpower.
 It is a biological reality.
 When your body is submerged in stress hormones, its primary directive is survival, not optimization.

-Resources are shunted away from long-term projects like building muscle or strengthening the and are instead directed toward managing a perceived, unending crisis.
+Resources are shunted away from long-term projects like building muscle or strengthening the immune system and are instead directed toward managing a perceived, unending crisis.
 Understanding this process is the first step toward reclaiming your vitality.
 It shifts the narrative from self-blame to self-awareness, allowing you to see your fatigue not as a personal failing, but as a crucial data point indicating a system in need of recalibration.

 The Invisible Weight of Hormonal Static